digital learning media in the MIT Department of Biology

 I have done over 30 MOOCS and [7.00x] rates in the top 3 - as Professor Landers says this is a dynamic field and you will be learning material that is at the leading edge of what is emerging - be prepared to put in the hours and be fascinated.Alan McCrindle on CourseTalk

-I'm still cherishing the [7.00x] course material.student on CourseTalk
+I'm still cherishing the [7.00x] course material.learner on CourseTalk

 I really enjoyed this course [7.28.1x] ... from the clear, engaging and substantive lectures, the relevant and challenging quizzes and the extra tidbits. ...
-Thank you for assembling this fantastic resource!student on CourseTalk
+Thank you for assembling this fantastic resource!learner on CourseTalk

 The contents of this class [7.28.1x] are cutting-edge.
 The instructors and the designers of the educational materials have done an outstanding job here.
 The use of multimedia in the quizzes and exercise is extremely clever. ...
 I feel now that I can understand the life science articles in magazines such as Nature or Science much better.Gi Ibsganich on CourseTalk